3. Quick Start¶

 Important

 ⚠️ Important The Agent setup shown here (model, tools, conversation memory, formatter, etc.) is provided as an example configuration only.
 Please adapt and replace these components with your own implementations based on your requirements.
-For details on available service types, adapter usage, and how to swap them out, see Services and Adapters.

 When the agent endpoint is invoked, we: